vsang181/Get-Good-at-Python/Network Scripting/Write a client program with Python — Part I/Socket Methods.md

 port = 808
 ```

-In the above listing, we specify our own local host with the `socket.gethostname()` method and then specify the port we want to connect on as an integer.
+In this example, we created a TCP socket using IPv4 (`AF_INET` and `SOCK_STREAM`), retrieved our local hostname, and specified port `808` as our connection target.

-The `socket.connect(address)` method is used to initiate a connection with the server.
-The method requires that we specify a single host and port to connect to, which we defined in the `host` and `port` variables.
+To initiate a connection to the server, we use the `socket.connect(address)` method.
+This method expects a single argument, which must be a tuple consisting of `(host, port)`.

 ```
 ~ % cat basic_client.py